Make-School-Courses/DevOps-Security/09-AWS/README.md

 - https://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html

 - Create a Custom URL
-  - Choose the Ohio region (you can choose other regions but, not all services are available in every region)
   - Under AWS Services, type IAM in the text box.
   - Click on 'IAM'
   - Click 'Customize' next to the sign-in URL to create a user friendly